-In the academic year 2021-2022 we carried out or full programme of day visits, residentials and visitors to school.
-This is an area that we intend to maintain and build on by adding visits to religions places of significance.
+In the academic year 2022-2023 we carried out or full programme of day visits, residentials and visitors to school.
+This was built on by adding visits to religions places of significance last year.

 Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
+We have seen a larger number of children with SEMH issues and some children in our main school have arrived with significant SEND.
+We have acted flexibly to create appropriate provisions for them and start the EHCP journey.
+This increase in SEMH and children with significant SEND continues this academic year.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.